TanStack/query/docs/framework/react/react-native.md

 React Query is designed to work out of the box with React Native, with the exception of the devtools, which are only supported with React DOM at this time.

+Exciting News: We now have a seperate package for React Native React Query DevTools!
+This new addition brings native support, allowing you to integrate DevTools directly into your React Native projects.
+Check it out and contribute here: [react-native-react-query-devtools](https://github.com/LovesWorking/react-native-react-query-devtools)

 There is a 3rd party [Flipper](https://fbflipper.com/docs/getting-started/react-native/) plugin which you can try: https://github.com/bgaleotti/react-query-native-devtools

 There is a 3rd party [Reactotron](https://github.com/infinitered/reactotron/) plugin which you can try: https://github.com/hsndmr/reactotron-react-query